Rayhunter

 Now you can root your device and install Rayhunter by running:

-cargo build --bin rayhunter-daemon --target armv7-unknown-linux-musleabihf --release --no-default-features --features orbic
+cargo build --bin rayhunter-daemon --target armv7-unknown-linux-musleabihf --profile firmware --no-default-features --features orbic

 cargo run --bin installer orbic